bridgem/oracle-cloud/README.md

 `usage_cost_total.py` Get total cost between two given dates (useful to monitor monthly spend)

-`oci-resources.py` List instances of all OCI services in a given tenancy
+`oci-resources.py` List all current instances of all services in a given tenancy

 `psm-resources.sh` List instances of all PSM based services in a list of tenancies